Master of Science in Craniofacial Biology

 The MS in Craniofacial Biology degree may be completed concurrently with certificate specialty training in:

 Those attaining the MS degree are able to critically evaluate published scientific information and methodologies and can apply a high level of scientific understanding to their chosen field of study.

-The thesis committee may choose any format for the student to present and defend his/her thesis.
+The thesis committee may choose any format for students to present and defend their theses.
 This may include a formal presentation followed by a period of questions, or it may be a question and answer session only.
-The purpose of the exam is for the student to demonstrate an above average understanding of the chosen research topic.
+The purpose of the exam is for the student to demonstrate an above-average understanding of the chosen research topic.